Copa Libertadores: Media coverage

-The tournament attracts television audiences beyond South America, Mexico, and Spain.
-Matches are broadcast in over 135 countries, with commentary in more than 30 languages, and thus the Copa is often considered one of the most watched sports events on TV; Fox Sports, for example, reaches more than 25 million households in the Americas.
-Movistar+ broadcasts live Copa Libertadores matches in Spain.
+Matches are broadcast in over 135 countries, with commentary in more than 30 languages, and thus the Copa is often considered one of the most watched sports events on TV;

-As of January 19, 2019 beIN Sports has obtained the broadcasting rights for Australia, Canada, MENA, New Zealand, and the United States beginning in 2019 through 2022.
+Video game

+The current license holder for the Copa Libertadores video game is EA Sports with the EA Sports FC series since 2023.
+The license also includes the competing teams.
+Formerly, the game appeared in EA Sports's FIFA series from 2020 to 2023 and Konami's Pro Evolution Soccer from 2010 to 2016.

 Sponsorship

 From 1997 to 2017, the competition had a single main sponsor for naming rights.
 The first major sponsor was Toyota, who signed a ten-year contract with CONMEBOL in 1997.
 The second major sponsor was Banco Santander, who signed a five-year contract with CONMEBOL in 2008.
-The third major sponsor was Bridgestone, who signed a sponsorship deal for naming rights for a period of five years from 2013 edition to 2017.
+The third and final title sponsor was Bridgestone, who signed a sponsorship deal for naming rights for a period of five years from 2013 edition to 2017.

-As of 2023, sponsors of Copa Libertadores are:
+As of 2024, the sponsors of Copa Libertadores are: